The Hundred cricket is coming to a ground near you – Summer 2020

 Australia, South Africa, West Indies and Pakistan have created commercially viable tournaments but none more so than the Indian Premier League (IPL).
 To give an idea of the scale of this behemoth in 2015 the IPL contributed eleven billion rupees to the GDP of the Indian economy.
 A staggering tournament which in global broadcast rights stakes is second only to the Premier League (English Football) and The NFL (American Football).

-The Hundred you would think would have a lot to do to catch up with the T20 brand, however, this new innovative game is positioned to be inclusive, aimed at the younger generation of non- cricketers aiming to inspire the next Ben Stokes or Jofra Archer to take up this global game.
+The Hundred cricket tournament you would think would have a lot to do to catch up with the T20 brand, however, this new innovative game is positioned to be inclusive, aimed at the younger generation of non- cricketers aiming to inspire the next Ben Stokes or Jofra Archer to take up this global game.
 This is highlighted in two ways, firstly the tournament will be played throughout June and July (UK summer holidays) to allow the greatest amount of families to attend and secondly will be free to air on the BBC making the new competition accessible to those who are unable to attend live games.

-In brief The Hundred will be played across 7 cities, with 8 franchises of both men & women.
+In brief The Hundred cricket will be played across 7 cities, with 8 franchises of both men & women.
 Birmingham, Cardiff, Leeds, London (two teams), Manchester, Nottingham and Southampton.
 Innings will last 100 balls and take just over an hour to complete.

 On 20 October, the remaining places in the 15-man squads will be filled via a full draft – West Indies opener Chris Gayle and Australia batsman Steve Smith are among those to have made themselves available for the tournament.